 Khatie's dialogue with the player changes depending on their standing with the Skyguard, going from casual flirtation with a colleague to Khatie coming off as being somewhat tongue-tied in your presence.
-It's actually led to her being sort of a woobie for the World of Warcraft community.
+It's actually led to her being sort of a woobie for the Wo W community.

 It's much the same story with the Alliance Brewfest vendor, Belbi Quickswitch.
 However, the fact that she is wearing goggles that make everyone look like mostly naked male gnomes might have something to do with it.

 That and, you know, all the beer.

 Sentinel Sweetspring, a female Night Elf in Star's Rest, will occasionally grin and "waggle her eyebrows suggestively" at the also female Sentinel Amberline.

 There's an epic quest chain in the Badlands were you are told three hilarious stories by three different people.
 The third guy will tell you that the first two stories weren't that great because, among other flaws, they had no hot babes in them.
 When you're phased to his version of the story, you are surrounded by hot babes... one of whom is a male blood elf.
 Should you choose to take the male Blood Elf with you during the quest, he even refers to him as a "strapping Blood Elf", so it's not another "no one can tell the Blood Elf sexes apart" joke.